PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

   - Cloud resources owned and operated by a third-party cloud service provider delivered over the internet
   - Six advantages of Cloud Computing
 - **Hybrid Cloud:**
-  - Keep some servers on premises and extend some capabilities to the cloud
+  - Keep some servers on-premises and extend some capabilities to the cloud
   - Control over sensitive assets in your private infrastructure
   - Flexibility and cost-effectiveness of the public cloud

 ### The 5 Characteristics of Cloud Computing

-- **On-demand self service:**
+- **On-demand self-service:**
   - Users can provision resources and use them without human interaction from the service provider
 - **Broad network access:**
   - Resources available over the network, and can be accessed by diverse client platforms